Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 What do you need to do before getting a fence installed?

 Goodhart has seen several cases where a fence is in the wrong location, which can cause issues when it comes time to sell.
-If your fence is off of your property line, it gives buyers a false impression of where their future property ends and begins and may create difficulties or worse with neighbors who feel encroached on.
+If your fence is off your property line, it gives buyers a false impression of where their future property ends and begins and may create difficulties or worse with neighbors who feel encroached on.
 Additionally, you’ll need to build around any lines for gas, electricity, water, or cable.

 How to hire a qualified fence installer you can trust